3liteking148/seq-position-probs/README.md

 simple way to find related sequences with position-specific probabilities".

+**To anyone reading the paper:** the definitions of *K* and *E*-value here are different than in the paper.
+The definitions here are the latest ones: the paper will be updated to match them.
+(The main change is to absorb the profile length *m* into the definition of *K*.)

 To compile it, just do `make`.

 ## Similarity scores between profiles and random sequences